KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 ### How do I access GRUB?

-[GRUB](https://www.gnu.org/software/grub/manual/grub/grub.html#Overview) used to be hidden by default, but new installations have defaulted to showing it.
+[GRUB](https://www.gnu.org/software/grub/manual/grub/grub.html#Overview) used to be hidden by default, but new Bazzite installations now show it on boot.

 Keep in mind, other handhelds and controllers may not be able to unhide GRUB without a physical keyboard connected, but a `ujust` command can be performed to unhide it permanently.